Dushivam/BlogApiProject/README.md

 # Blog API Project
 ## Description

+This is a RESTful Web API built with ASP.NET Core for managing blog posts, including creating, reading, updating, and deleting (CRUD) operations.
 The project uses SQLite as its database and uses Serilog for structured logging, ensuring that critical actions and errors are logged effectively.
 The project is also Dockerized for ease of deployment, making it simple to run in any environment.
 Additionally, comprehensive validation is applied to ensure data integrity, and meaningful error messages are returned to the client, enhancing the API's usability

 ## Table of Contents